IRA Distributions to Pay for Education

 Reporting IRA Distributions

 Early distributions from IRA accounts must be reported.
 Generally, the IRA custodian will send the taxpayer a Form 1099-R, Distributions from Pensions, Annuities, Retirement or Profit Sharing Plans, IRAs, Insurance Contracts, Etc., which will show how much of the distribution must be included in gross income and subject to income taxes and how much of the distribution would ordinarily be subject to the additional tax.
-The taxpayer will have to figure the amount that will actually be subject to the additional tax, by completing Part I and Part II of Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts.
+The taxpayer must figure the amount subject to the additional tax, by completing Part I and Part II of Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts.